 In fact, some doctors are even calling sweet potato a superfood.
-An added plus is that preparing sweet potatoes and arrow roots only requires that you have a pan and water.
+An added plus is that preparing sweet potatoes and arrowroots only require that you have a pan and water.
 I boil mine then slice and sautee in some blue band and serve with scrambled eggs for a great-tasting breakfast.

-Don’t forget that healthy is never complete without fruit so make sure you serve some with any breakfast dishes to achieve the #GoodBreakfastChallenge.
+Don’t forget that health is never complete without fruit so make sure you serve some with any breakfast dishes to achieve the #GoodBreakfastChallenge.